MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to configure protocol recognition for network protection against exploits of known vulnerabilities.

-- If you enable or do not configure this setting, protocol recognition will be enabled.
+- If you enable or don't configure this setting, protocol recognition will be enabled.

 - If you disable this setting, protocol recognition will be disabled.
 <!-- Nis_DisableProtocolRecognition-Description-End -->